Uber Driver Requirements: 4 Things to Know to Become a Driver on the App

 • You can pass a background and criminal check.

-Obtain appropriate auto insurance coverage.
-While Uber provides some insurance, it’s crucial to have your own policy that covers commercial driving activities.
+Insurance.
 Your personal auto insurance policy may not cover you while you are working commercially as an Uber driver, so make sure you have proper coverage.
 Uber has liability insurance to cover you while you are working as an Uber driver, but it may not be enough coverage.
 Uber offers $1 million in liability coverage for picking up a rider or driving one.
 However, for the times during which you’re waiting for a passenger to request you, their liability coverage is just $100,000 per accident and they offer no collision coverage.
 (If you’re involved in an accident in which you are found at fault, your medical liability can easily top $100,000 plus collision damage.)
 Check with your insurer about how much additional coverage you need.
 Recognizing the growing popularity of ridesharing through Uber and other companies, some auto insurers now offer rideshare insurance that you can add to your existing personal auto insurance policy for an additional premium.
+Here is more about the insurance issues that might arise:

 There are five common types of Uber services, each based on a particular style of vehicle: UberX, UberXL, UberSELECT, UberBLACK, and UberSUV.
 You need to decide which type of service you want to provide.
 Typically, the higher-end Uber services charge the highest rates.
 Let’s look at the general requirements for vehicles for each type of Uber service.
 (Note: Uber’s actual vehicle requirements vary from one city to another.
 Check with Uber for the specific vehicle requirements for your city.)